RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 including law and medicine and lives of crime.
 Why?
-Because storytelling is a useful art, useful to Supreme Court lawyers and justices, con artists, sellers of insurance and oncologists alike.
+Because storytelling is a useful art, useful to Supreme Court lawyers and justices, con artists, sellers of insurance, parents reading children to sleep, and oncologists helping patients come to terms with their lives.

 ## Law and Storytelling